top of page

 3. Eleven Rings by Phil Jackson

 Phil Jackson’s leadership style is unlike any other.
 In Eleven Rings, he shares lessons from coaching some of the greatest basketball teams and players of all time.
 What makes this book special is its focus on mindfulness, teamwork, and selflessness rather than just winning.
-Even if you’re not a sports fan, the leadership lessons apply to school, business, and in our day to day lives.
+Even if you’re not a sports fan, the leadership lessons apply to school, business, and in our day-to-day lives.

 I have had the privilege of learning directly from Phil Jackson through my master's program.
-My biggest takeaway in regard to my coaching has centered around the power of meditation and visualization.
+My biggest takeaway in regard to my coaching has centered on the power of meditation and visualization.
 I guarantee that you will come away with meaningful action items for you as a coach and human.

 Legacy explores the culture and leadership principles behind one of the most successful teams in sports history—the New Zealand All Blacks.
 Rather than focusing on wins alone, James Kerr highlights habits like humility, accountability, and personal responsibility.
 One of the book’s most powerful themes is the idea that leadership starts with character and service, not status.
 This is a great read for coaches and leaders who want to build strong cultures, lead by example, and leave something better behind than they found it.